ganeti/ganeti/doc/design-2.0-master-daemon.rst

 The protocol between the master daemon and the node daemons will be changed to HTTP(S), using a simple PUT/GET of JSON-encoded messages.
-This is done due to difficulties in working with the twisted protocols in a multithreaded environment, which we can overcome by using a simpler stack (see the caveats section).
-The protocol between the CLI/RAPI and the master daemon will be a custom one: on a UNIX socket on the master node, with rights restricted by filesystem permissions, the CLI/API will speak HTTP to the master daemon.
+This is done due to difficulties in working with the Twisted framework and its protocols in a multithreaded environment, which we can overcome by using a simpler stack (see the caveats section).
+The protocol between the CLI/RAPI and the master daemon will be a custom one: on a UNIX socket on the master node, with rights restricted by filesystem permissions, the CLI/RAPI will talk to the master daemon using JSON-encoded messages.

 The operations supported over this internal protocol will be encoded via a python library that will expose a simple API for its